- Player baseHigh

 The six difficulty levels for quests are Solo, Casual, Normal, Hard, Elite, and Epic.
 Solo and Epic are only available on a small number of quests.
 Solo quests must be completed alone, and are rare outside tutorials, while Epic difficulty is offered for select quests as an endgame challenge, once level 20 is reached.
 All difficulty levels give an XP bonus the first time the quest is run at the given level, but Elite gives a much higher bonus (Epic, being endgame content, does not award XP).
 Higher difficulty levels provide a much more challenging experience to the players, with monsters making use of more powerful spells and traps doing lethal damage.
 The quality of the loot (items, equipment, etc.) increases depending on difficulty level.
 Generally speaking, the highest level quests on the Elite setting offer the best treasure, although that is not always the case.

 Casual level offers decreased XP and loot.
 Some especially powerful items don't appear in Casual at all.
 Casual is frequently used by newer players to learn the game and by higher-level characters to quickly achieve prerequisites for raids or farm materials used in crafting.
 Unlike Solo difficulty, Casual can be played with a full party.
 DDO is a fun and entertaining MMO that has won multiple awards and is a shining example of a unique and clever multiplayer game.

-Your Daily MMO and MMORPG News for Thursday February 27th.
-Today Ashley discusses Black Gold Online, Infinite Crisis and World of Tanks.
+Your Daily MMO and MMORPG News for Friday March 14th.
+Today Ayodele discusses Swordsman, Infinite Crisis, FFXIV and The Elder Scrolls Online.